Recognition of same-sex unions in the Philippines: Attempt at criminalization

 The proposed legislation also mandates the Local Civil Registrar and the solemnizing officer to ascertain the gender of applicants before issuing a marriage license or prior to the ceremony.

 Falcis III v.
 Civil Registrar-General

 On June 19, 2018, the Philippine Supreme Court heard oral arguments in a historic case seeking to legalize same-sex marriage in the Philippines.
 The court dismissed the case for lack of standing in September 2019.
 The court stated that it could only make a decision if "real adversarial presentations" were shown, noting that the plaintiff could not claim injury since he was not seeking marriage for himself or had presented an actual case.
 The court, however, added that the 1987 Constitution in "plain text" imposes no restrictions on same-sex marriage.
+The court also advised, although this issue is "ideally" for Congress to decide, it's still open to future similar petitions with proper cases.